 Why Join the Iowa State Chapter of APSE?

-- Journal of Vocational Rehabilitation (JVR), the premier vocational rehabilitation journal
+- Availability to access the Journal of Vocational Rehabilitation (JVR), the premier vocational rehabilitation journal

 APSE members receive discounted rates for: